 Design wise we were surprised to find how spacious the interior is, surprisingly so for the exterior looks certainly give the impression of a small little car.
 That exterior has an “English Bulldog” quality about it, especially from the front.
 There is something cute in there, but it definetly looks like it has to be taken serious.
 As a total design it is very homogenous, everything seems to be designed by the same people around the same theme, and item we did critique Toyota for in the past.

 The design, as with the original Yaris, originated from Toyota’s European design studios, which might explain the level of design quality we have found.
-The interior featured, as again the first Yaris, an instrument panel mounted centrally, with the main switches for heater controls and radio following that same center orientation, so the car amount of unique parts for left and right hand steering vehicles is minimized.
+The interior featured, as again the first Yaris, an instrument panel mounted centrally, with the main switches for heater controls and car stereo following that same center orientation, so the car amount of unique parts for left and right hand steering vehicles is minimized.

 The one thing we did not like on the interior was the mounting of the center rear seatbelt.
 Designers do their best to create good all-round vision, and suddenly there is this thick black strip obstructing an essential part of the rearward w=vision, right in the rear view mirror.
 Not only is this very irritating, maybe even distracting and confusing during normal driving, but when trying to park, that thing is just wrong.